arthur-ai/bench/docs/source/compare_prompts.md

 ## LLM response generation

-We use different temperature settings to generate three different lists of responses:
+We use two different prompt templates to generate responses

 ```python
 from langchain.chat_models import ChatOpenAI